 Easy and Delicious Thanksgiving Recipes

-For self-proclaimed foodies, Thanksgiving is a holiday that is looked forward to all year.
+Thanksgiving is a holiday that is looked forward to all year.
 The proper planning, recipe testing, and interesting spins on holiday traditions will have your friends and family standing by for seconds (or thirds).
 So, it’s time to loosen that belt buckle and dive in.
 This is what you need to create an unforgettable holiday meal.

 Many of these recipes are adapted from Food Network chefs or Cooking Light (two great resources).
 Adaptations to recipes have been made to make them original, slightly different, and real crowd pleasers.